2015 San Francisco Giants season

 The 2015 San Francisco Giants season was the Giants' 133rd year in Major League Baseball, their 58th year in San Francisco since their move from New York following the 1957 season, and their 16th at AT&T Park.
-The team entered the season as the defending World Series champions and finished in second place in the NL West for the second straight year, but missed the playoffs with a record of 84–78 (.519).
+The team entered the season as the defending World Series champions and finished in second place in the National League West for the second straight year, but missed the playoffs with a record of 84–78 (.519).